-V. KONAKOV, S. MENOZZI, AND S. MOLCHANOV
+V. Konakov, S. Menozzi, and S. Molchanov

 ABSTRACT.
 This paper is concerned with Random walk approximations of the Brownian motion on the Affine group $Aff(\mathbb{R})$.
 We are in particular interested in the case where the innovations are discrete.
-In this framework, the return probability of the walk have fractional exponential decay in large time, as opposed to the polynomial one of the continuous object.
+In this framework, the return probabilities of the walk have fractional exponential decay in large time, as opposed to the polynomial one of the continuous object.
 We prove that integrating those return probabilities on a suitable neighborhood of the origin, the expected polynomial decay is restored.
 This is what we call a Quasi-local theorem.